Getting vs. Becoming

 “The major value in life is not what you get.
 The major value in life is what you become.”

-In case you want to know how Isa and I became black belts.
+In case you want to know how my daughter and I became black belts.
 We did it Gradually, then Suddenly.